-Trust expenses include costs incurred by the REIT that are not directly attributed to the property.
+Trust expenses include costs incurred by the REIT that are not directly attributed to the properties.
 These costs include items such as legal and audit fees, trustee fees, investor relations expenses, trustees' and officers' insurance premiums, costs associated with the REIT's unit option plan (the "Unit Option Plan") and other general and administrative expenses associated with the operation of the REIT.
 Also included in trust expenses are asset management fees payable to Starlight Investments Ltd. ("Starlight").
 See "Related Party Transactions and Arrangements - Arrangements with Starlight".
+The breakdown of the trust expenses for the three months ended March 31, 2013 is as follows: